A PDF of this policy is at the bottom of the page.

 Purpose: This policy prescribes university standards and responsibilities related to individuals with disabilities requiring the assistance of a service animal.

-History: This policy is a new policy.
-It was adopted by the Board of Trustees on June 30, 2017 and includes housekeeping changes made on January 30, 2018.
+History: This policy supersedes the previous version dated January 20, 2018.
+It was adopted by the Board of Trustees (BOT) on June 28, 2018.

 Applicability: This policy applies to the use of a service animal on EWU property or in EWU facilities, except university housing.
 The presence of service animals in university housing is governed by EWU Policy 204-08 (Service and Assistance Animals in University Housing).